-Furthermore, upon completion of construction of any dwelling, no subsequent exterior addition to or change or alteration to the exterior of the residence, including but not limited to staining and roofing, shall be made until the plans and specifications showing the nature, kind, shape, type, materials, color and location of the same shall have been submitted to and approved in writing as to the harmony of external design and compatibility to surrounding structures by the Association.
+Association approval is required before commencing major exterior alterations or renovations to an existing home on any lot, including, but not limited to, additions, roofing or siding replacement, and painting.
+Association approval is not required for minor changes to the exterior of an existing home, including, but not limited to, siding or roofing repair, touch-up painting, replacement of exterior light fixtures, and replacement of house numerals.

-ARTICLE XI
+For exterior alterations or renovations requiring Association approval, plans and specifications showing the nature, kind, shape, type, materials, color and location of the same shall be submitted to and approved by the Association in writing, such approval considering the harmony of external design and compatibility to surrounding structures.

-At any time after Declarant has sold fifty percent (50%) of the lots in the plat of Sunny Hill, and Declarant has completed the interior improvements, Declarant may transfer ownership of the common areas and facilities by deed to the Association.
-Thereafter, the Association shall be responsible for the care, maintenance, and costs therefore of all common areas and facilities, and for levying and collecting annual charges and assessments, as provided in the Articles of Incorporation and By-Laws of the Association.
-Further, the Association shall succeed to Declarant’s rights and powers to enforce the provisions of this Declaration of Restrictions except for those provisions contained in Article X.
+ARTICLE XI – ASSOCIATION RESPONSIBILITIES

-ARTICLE XII
+The Association shall be responsible for the care, maintenance, and costs of the Common Area and any improvements to the Common Area, and for levying and collecting annual charges and assessments, as provided in the Articles of Incorporation and By-Laws of the Association.

-Each lot sold by Declarant in Sunny Hill shall be subject to an annual charge or assessment as more specifically set forth in the Articles of Incorporation and By-Laws of the Association, to which reference may be made for additional provisions and details.
-The initial amount of the annual assessment shall be Fifty Dollars ($50.00) per lot.
-Until the first election of directors to the Board of Directors of the Association is conducted by the members pursuant to Article VII of the Articles of Incorporation of the Association, the annual assessment shall be paid to Declarant for uses consistent with the general purposes of the annual assessment, and Declarant shall have the same power to place and enforce a lien upon any lot with respect to which payment is delinquent as granted to the Association by Article IX of the Articles of Incorporation of the Association.
+ARTICLE XII – ANNUAL ASSESSMENTS

-No assessments or charges of any kind or amount shall be levied upon lots owned by Declarant until once conveyed.
+Each lot in Sunny Hill shall be subject to an annual charge or assessment as more specifically set forth in the Articles of Incorporation and By-Laws of the Association, to which reference may be made for additional provisions and details.

-ARTICLE XIII
+ARTICLE XIII – REASONABLE STIPULATIONS AND AMENDMENT

-In construing this Declaration, or any part thereof, stipulations which are necessary to make this Declaration, or any of its terms or provisions, reasonable, are implied.
-The determination by any court that any of the provisions of this Declaration are unlawful or void shall not affect the validity of any of the other provisions hereof.
+In construing this document, or any part thereof, stipulations which are necessary to make this document, or any of its terms or provisions, reasonable, are implied.
+The determination by any court that any of the provisions of this document are unlawful or void shall not affect the validity of any of the other provisions hereof.

-All of the conditions, restrictions, and charges set forth in this Declaration are imposed upon said property for the direct benefit thereof, and of the owners thereof, as a part of the general plan of development, improvement, building, and maintenance hereby adopted therefor by Declaration; and such conditions, restrictions and charges shall run with the land and shall continue and be in full force and effect until extinguished, or modified as herein provided.
-The conditions, restrictions, and charges, or any of them may be changed, modified or extinguished at any time by an instrument executed by the Association upon written agreement executed by the then record owners of a majority or more of the lots in Sunny Hill; however the conditions, restrictions, and charges, or any of them, may not be changed, modified or extinguished by the Association as long as Declarant owns any lot, or lots, in Sunny Hill, unless the Declarant shall have first given its written approval to such change, modification or extinguishment
+All of the conditions, restrictions, and charges set forth in this document are imposed upon said property for the direct benefit thereof, and of the owners thereof, as a part of the general plan of development, improvement, building, and maintenance hereby adopted.
+These conditions, covenants and restrictions shall run with the land and shall continue in full force and effect until extinguished or modified as herein provided.
+Any of the conditions, covenants and restrictions may be changed, modified or extinguished at any time by an instrument executed by the Association upon written agreement executed by the then-record owners of a majority or more of the lots in Sunny Hill.

-ARTICLE XIV
+ARTICLE XIV - ENFORCEMENT